-In the 16th century, alongside the tendency of Descartes, his environment and his successors to prefer sight, other thinkers raised the value of empirical observation based also on touch.
-William Harvey, the esteemed philosopher and anatomical researcher of the time, miraculously claimed the "powerful authority" of sensory integration and spoke of it being "the master of anatomy."
-He saw the diagnostic experience, which combines the eye with the hand, as the right way to know the "truth".
-According to him, touch is a source of authority with a powerful importance, which cannot be replaced by the abstract laws of probability These words were also supported by the French scholar Dani Diderot, who asked his readers to ponder "how much the eyes can deceive, if the interpretation of reality based on them is not accompanied by touch."
-Diderot backed up his claim by quoting the blind British scientist Nicholas Saunderson, who is credited with saying that if a person wants to believe in God (or in other words know with more certainty that God does exist), he must touch him.
+In the 16th century, while Descartes and his followers believed in the supremacy of sight, other thinkers pointed to the value of empirical observation based on touch.
+William Harvey, the influential English physician, wrote of the “powerful authority” of sensory integration, which he said was the “master of anatomy.”
+Harvey believed that the diagnostic experience, which combines sight and touch, was the right way to know the “truth.”
+Touch was an important and powerful source of authority that cannot be replaced by the abstract laws of probability.
+This position was supported by the 18th century French philosopher Denis Diderot, who asked his readers to ponder “how much the eyes can deceive, if the interpretation of reality based on them is not accompanied by touch.”
+Diderot backed up his claim by quoting the blind English scientist Nicholas Saunderson, who is credited with saying that if a person wants to believe in God (or know with more certainty that God does exist), he must touch him.